 So what's a "megaraptorid"?

 A series of misidentifications, mostly because paleontologists were unknowingly trying to figure out a previously unknown group of meat-eating dinosaurs, led to the use of "raptor" on dinosaurs that aren't remotely related to Velociraptor, Utahraptor, and their cousins.

 In the late 1990s and throughout the 2000s, giant "killing claws" were found in South America, Asia, and Australia and attributed to huge "raptor" dinosaurs.
 Megaraptor was the first of these supergiant raptors.
 The 10" claw was interpreted as a huge "killing claw" belonging to an enormous "raptor," one dwarfing even Utahraptor!
 A large claw discovered in Japan (later to be named Fukuiraptor) was identified as a "killing claw" belonging to a giant "raptor."
 Additional dinosaurs with large claws were named in the 2000s: Orkoraptor, Aerosteon, and Australovenator.

 Figure 4.
 New, unnamed megaraptorid restoration

-Today no one is quite sure what these animals are related to, there is huge debate in the paleontological community about where did these animals come.
-Depending on the study, their closest relatives are: allosaurids, coelurosaurs, neovenatorids, spinosaurids, or tyrannosaurids.
-With that many conclusions the only way to resolve this is to find better material!
+Today, no one is quite sure what these animals are related to.
+There is a huge debate in the paleontological community about what group they evolved from.
+Depending on the study, their closest relatives are allosaurids, coelurosaurs, neovenatorids, spinosaurids, or tyrannosaurids.
+With that many conclusions, the only way to resolve this is to find better material!
 If anyone needs me, I'll be in the field. :-)